makoConstruct/middle-good-scrolling/README.md

 We do this in a non-obvious, defter way than more common approaches like strict axis locking and hysteresis.

 We keep a vector that's basically the sum of the most recent mouse movements, but length-limited.
 This is like a smoothed out running average over recent movement.
 When this accumulator is over a certain length, we take its angle.
 We activate the axis it's closest to, leaving the other inactive.
-The other axis can be activated when the user intends.
+The other axis can be activated later if the user points the accumulator towards it, and biaxial scrolling will begin.

 ### In relation to other scrolling modalities